 I really enjoyed the coffee and chocolate flavors I chose, but Buddy went for

-Stay tuned for more from our amazing trip to Rome – including our pasta making class we took for my birthday dinner, our trip to the Vatican, and more!
+Find out more about our amazing first trip to Rome – including the pasta making class we took for my birthday dinner, our trip to the Vatican, learning to make pizza, and more!

-We would like to give a special thanks to Secret Food Tours for hosting us on their yummy tour of Rome.
+We would like to give a special thanks to Secret Food Tours for hosting us on their yummy Rome food tour.
 We had a fantastic time with our guide Silvia, and look forward to checking out these tours in other cities!
 As always, all opinions are our own.

 Read more about our Europe travels here.
 And to learn how we traveled in Europe for five months on a budget by house sitting, read this guide.